Coronavirus: restoration and recovery of the Breast Cancer Screening Programme

 Getting called back after screening results

-Some women (about 4 in 100) are called back to the breast screening unit after their first mammogram for further tests.
-This does not necessarily mean there’s something wrong - 3 out of 4 women recalled have normal results after these further tests.
+Some women (about four in 100) are called back to the breast screening unit after their first mammogram for further tests.
+This does not necessarily mean there’s something wrong - three out of four women recalled have normal results after these further tests.

 Self-examination between appointments